weder96/aws-certification-learning/module-26/README.md

 A fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

+AWS **CodeBuild** is a fully managed, serverless build service that compiles source code, runs tests, and produces deployment-ready packages.
+It integrates seamlessly with other AWS services, such as CodePipeline and CodeDeploy, making it an essential component for building a robust CI/CD pipeline.

 ### **Concepts**

 - A **build project** defines how CodeBuild will run a build.
 It includes information such as where to get the source code, which build environment to use, the build commands to run, and where to store the build output.